farcaster-project/RFCs/06-datum-and-instructions.md

    - Accepting a step in the swap process
    - User or protocol canceling the swap

-We illustrate the effect client's messages exert over a daemon, and its feedback loop back to the client.
+We illustrate the effect the client's messages exert over a daemon, and its feedback loop back to the client.
 Both client and daemon have the responsibility to exchange valid `datum` and `instruction` messages based on their respective state and user actions.
 Please see the trust assumptions at [security considerations](#security-considerations).

 A protocol transition moves the protocol execution forward, that is a step in the swap process.
 The set of states that fulfills the predicates for enabling a given transition must be selected, in order to be able to carry out the step in the swap process.